-Pieter Droppert (@3NT) is the former editor of Biotech Strategy Blog.
-He currently writes about drug development in the biopharma industry, innovation and clinical data that captures his attention at medical meetings.
+Pieter Droppert (@3NT) writes about drug development in the biopharma industry, innovation and clinical data that captures his attention at medical meetings.

 Pieter’s experience includes project management of multi-national drug development trials with leading CROs and work as a strategy consultant for a top-tier management consulting firm.
 He has over 20 years of pharmaceutical industry experience in the UK, US & Canada.